griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

     :align: right
     :alt: pVACview Vignette
     :figclass: align-left
-The predicted best peptide (neoantigen candidate) doesn’t have any match in the human genome.
-This is ideal, since the candidate will more likely to be recognized by Tcells.
+The predicted best peptide (neoantigen candidate) doesn’t have any match in the human proteome.
+This is ideal, since the candidate will more likely to be recognized by T cells due to central tolerance.

 .. figure:: ../../images/screenshots/vignette/KIF1C-new/KIF1C_2_ReferenceMatches.png
     :width: 1000px